Jing Lu (PhD, MBA, CFA) is an accounting assistant professor in the Department of Management at the University of Guelph.

 Best Paper Award, American Accounting Association (AAA) Annual Meeting Gender Issues and Worklife Balance Section, August 2012

-Jing’s research interest focuses on financial accounting, corporate governance, machine learning and sustainability.
+Jing’s research interest focuses on corporate governance, sustainability accounting and corporate finance.

 Lu Jing, Herremans Irene M. (2019).
 Board Gender Diversity and Environmental Performance: An Industries Perspective.
 Business Strategy and The Environment, forthcoming